 Today the 8902 or 8302 makes a good Christmas tree train, because they tend to be very inexpensive when you find them.
 Since the can motor in them is reliable, there’s little to worry about unless someone burned it up trying to run it on AC and didn’t give up soon enough.
 It’s an inexpensive train that’s fully compatible with the multitude of inexpensive Lionel rolling stock out there today.

 If this is the first time you’ve tried to fix a train, the Lionel 2-4-0s aren’t necessarily a bad choice.
 Parts are available, the assembly and reassembly isn’t too complicated, and if something does go horribly wrong, it’s cheap to replace.

 I didn’t learn how to fix trains until I was well into adulthood.
 When I was a kid, I didn’t have anyone around who had much in the way of mechanical ability to learn from.
 I started picking this up when I unboxed the trains that had belonged to my dad growing up and some of his stuff didn’t work.
-I share what I’ve learned (and, let’s face it, what I’m still learning) in hopes of other people being able to use it to do the same thing.
+That’s why I share what I’ve learned (and, let’s face it, what I’m still learning) in hopes of other people being able to use it to do the same thing.